The Way You Manage Product Information is Affecting Your Sales

 1. Leave the spreadsheets in the past where they belong

 Many companies up to this day are still holding on to the practice of using excel sheets for their product content tracking.
-While spreadsheets are undoubtfully a great general-purpose solution for many tasks, managing your product information in excel is pretty much the opposite of efficient.
+While spreadsheets are undoubtfully a great general-purpose solution for many tasks, managing your product information in excel is pretty much the opposite of efficiency.

 There is literally no good way to automate and streamline the task of keeping your product content up-to-date when spreadsheets are your primary PIM tool.
 This means endless cutting and pasting and a huge space for errors.